60-Second Oreo Mug Cake

 • Small adjustments in cook time can change the texture of your mug cake.
 With my 1100 watt microwave, 60 seconds is just about perfect.
 Take 10 seconds off to have a gooey, lava-style cake.
 Add 10 seconds for a more solid, "cakey" cake.

-• Make the Oreos even easier to mix by pulsing cookie in the food processor or blender before mixing into the butter & milk.
+• Make the Oreos even easier to mix by pulsing the cookie in the food processor or blender before mixing into the butter & milk.

 • For easy clean-up, give your mug a light coat of cooking spray before making the cake.